Surface Studio

 The Surface Studio is an all-in-one PC, designed and produced by Microsoft as part of its Surface series of Windows-based personal computing devices.
 It was announced at the Windows 10 Devices Event on October 26, 2016, with pre-orders beginning that day.

-The first desktop computer to be manufactured entirely by Microsoft, the Surface Studio uses the Windows 10 operating system with the Anniversary Update preinstalled.
-However, it is optimized for the Windows 10 Creators Update, which was released on April 11, 2017.
+The first desktop computer to be manufactured entirely by Microsoft, the Surface Studio, uses the Windows 10 operating system with the Anniversary Update preinstalled.
+However, it is optimized for the Windows 10 Creator's Update, which was released on April 11, 2017.
 The product, starting at $2,999, is aimed primarily at people in creative professions such as graphic artists and designers.

 Two years later, in October 2018, Microsoft announced its successor, the Surface Studio 2.

 Features

 Hardware

-The Surface Studio has a 28-inch 4.5K "PixelSense" display with 4500 x 3000 pixels, equivalent to 192 dpi.
-The screen, the thinnest ever built for an all-in-one PC at 12.5 millimetres thick, is capable of being used in both the DCI-P3 and sRGB color spaces, and features a unique hinge design that allows it be tilted to a flat position, in a manner similar to the Wacom Cintiq.
+The Surface Studio has a 28-inch 4.5K "PixelSense" display with 4500 × 3000 pixels, equivalent to 192 dpi.
+The screen, at release the thinnest ever built for an all-in-one PC at 12.5 millimetres thick, is capable of being used in both the DCI-P3 and sRGB color spaces, and features a unique hinge design that allows it to be tilted to a flat position, in a manner similar to the Wacom Cintiq.
 The bezel of the display contains a 5.0 megapixel camera and a Windows Hello-compatible backlit infrared camera.

 The CPU is located in the base.
 Its compact design contains a 6th generation (codename "Skylake") Intel Core i5 or Core i7 processor and either a NVIDIA GeForce GTX 965M or GeForce GTX 980M graphics processor (both dependent on configuration).
 The system can be configured with up to 32 GB of DDR4 RAM and a 2 terabyte hard drive.
 It also features four USB 3.0 ports, a Mini DisplayPort, an SDXC card reader and a headset connection.

 Unlike many desktop PCs, the Surface Studio supports Microsoft's Modern Standby (formerly known as InstantGo) specification, enabling background tasks to operate while the computer is sleeping.
 A firmware update was released in April 2017 that enabled Cortana to be summoned via a "Hey, Cortana" voice command from sleep, provided the Studio is running the Creators Update.